 Vetted Well at Alamo Drafthouse is a great rooftop spot to grab a drink before a movie.

-Upside West Village has an amazing view of downtown Dallas.
+Upside West Village, Canopy's rooftop bar, has an amazing view of downtown Dallas.

 HG Sply Co. is the most popular rooftop bar in Lower Greenville.